 - Price limiter logic is accurate on the cost component split level

-The processing steps previously performed in Transaction CKMLCP (single level price determination, multilevel price determination, revaluation of consumption, and WIP revaluation) are replaced in SAP S/4HANA by a single settlement step.
+The processing steps that were previously performed in Transaction CKMLCP (single-level price determination, multilevel price determination, revaluation of consumption, and WIP revaluation) and replaced in SAP S/4HANA by a single settlement step.
 The settlement step performs cost allocations and actual price calculations.
-The sequence of reduced steps in the Material Ledger Actual Costing Cockpit app are as follows:

 There are several other changes to the Material Ledger’s actual costing cockpit (Transactions CKMLCP and CKMLCPAVR):

-- A new parameter Application makes it possible to process alternative valuation runs via Transaction CKMLCPAVR, and actual costing runs via Transaction CKMLCP.
+- A new parameter Application makes it possible to process alternative valuation runs via Transaction CKMLCP, and actual costing runs via Transaction CKMLCPAVR.

 - In the toolbar of Transactions CKMLCP and CKMLCPAVR, there is a new button next to Display <-> Change to switch the application from Costing Run to Run Reference and vice versa.